Museum of the Moving Image, London: Legacy

 An exhibition called Moving Pictures ran at the Sheffield Millennium Galleries 14 February – 19 May 2002.
 The exhibition offered a scaled down version of MOMI using actors and items from the museum collection to tell the history of the moving image.
 It was planned as the first location of a touring exhibition but was not well received and the tour was cancelled.
-Later in October 2002 the BFI announced it no longer planned to recreate MOMI.
+Later in October 2002 the BFI announced it no longer planned to host MOMI.

 The MOMI programme was discontinued and its site reopened as BFI Southbank on 14 March 2007, providing a new entrance to the National Film Theatre complex.
 A programme of commissioned artists' moving image work was seen as a better fit for the BFI's remit to promote the moving image in all its forms than that of MOMI: an Exhibitions Department was established and a contemporary art gallery dedicated to the moving image opened, the BFI Gallery, which itself was replaced in 2012 by the BFI Reuben Library.
 The remaining site incorporated the existing three cinemas showcasing the best historical and contemporary film from around the world, a mediatheque of British film and television, and a bookshop within an active programme that includes the annual London Film Festival.

 Although there was talk that Bradford's National Media Museum planned to open a London venue, London still has no publicly funded film museum.

 In April 2018 one of the lead members of the original MOMI team, David Francis, with his wife Jocelyn Marsh (daughter of award-winning production designer Terence Marsh), opened the Kent Museum of the Moving Image in Deal, Kent.